 The cheapest mailbox provider is iPostal1, whose plans start at just $9.99/month with no hidden fees.
 It's possible to get a $5/month mailbox from Anytime Mailbox, but you will face some additional fees, so if cost is your primary concern, I recommend iPostal1.

-On the other hand, if you're planning to only receive packages (not letter mail), you should give Planet Express a try.
-It's the only package forwarding service in the US with a free plan, making it an excellent choice for budget-conscious shoppers looking to get items shipped from the US to Canada.
+On the other hand, if you're planning to only receive packages (not letter mail), you should give iPostal1 a try. iPostal1 is an excellent choice for budget-conscious shoppers looking to get items shipped from the US to Canada.